-Your signature in the next section means that you have received copies of all of the following documents:
+Your signature in the next section means that you have received a copy of the following document:

 - This "Consent to be Part of a Research Study" document.
-(Note: In addition to the copy you receive, copies of this document will be stored in a separate confidential research file and may be entered into your regular University of Michigan medical record.) - After Visit Care Instructions (which includes your driver information, your payment information, and after care instructions).
+(Note: In addition to the copy you receive, copies of this document will be stored in a separate confidential research file and may be entered into your regular University of Michigan medical record.)